Commercial-Grade Ceramic and Porcelain Tile 101

 While ceramic and porcelain are terms often used interchangeably when describing tile, there are actually differences between the two.
-Whether you’re interested in tiling an outdoor area, using tiles in a heavy foot traffic area in your home, or tiling an entrance or patio in a commercial establishment, it’s important to understand the differences so you choose the right one.
+Whether you’re interested in tiles for outdoors or using tiles in a heavy foot traffic area in your home, it’s important to understand the differences so you choose the right one.

 Main Difference Between Ceramic and Porcelain Tile